Lidebe/Lidebe/README.md

-- im @Lidebe
+- i'm @Lidebe
-- currently learning py and js
+- currently learning py
+- my main goal is to master a few programming languages